percona/everest-doc/docs/administer/rbac.md

 You can verify if a role or individual (such as a group or a local user) has the necessary privileges to perform particular operations on designated resources.

-We have a straightforward command that can be used to test the RBAC (Role-Based Access Control) policies.
+We have a straightforward command that can be used to test the RBAC (Role-Based Access Control) policies:

 ```sh